-Investments Measured at the NAV Unfunded Redemption Redemption Fair Value Commitment Frequency Notice Period Real estate fund (1) \$ 23,177,864 \$ - Quarterly 90 Days Real estate fund (2) 10,265,596 - Quarterly 10 Days Hedge fund (3) 9,168,687 Quarterly 95 Days Total investments measured at the NAV \$ 42,612,147 \$
+Investments Measured at the NAV Unfunded Redemption Redemption Fair Value Commitment Frequency Notice Period Real estate fund (1) \$ 26,988,501 \$ - Quarterly 90 Days Real estate fund (2) 10,317,507 - Quarterly 10 Days Hedge fund (3) 5,366,897 788,364 Quarterly 95 Days Hedge fund (4) 4,953,337 - N/A N/A Hedge fund (5) 137,402 4,862,598 N/A N/A Total investments measured at the NAV \$ 47,763,644 \$ 5,650,962

 - (1) Real estate fund: The fund is an open-end, real estate investment fund investing primarily in core institutional office, retail, industrial, and multi-family properties located throughout the United States.
-The investment is valued at NAV and its redemptions must be received by the fund 90 days prior to quarter end. - (2) Real estate fund: This fund is an open-end, diversified core real estate commingled fund that invests primarily in core institutional office, retail, industrial, and multi-family properties located throughout the U.S. The investment is valued at NAV and its redemptions must be received by the fund 10 days prior to quarter end. - (3) Hedge fund: This fund is open-end, diversified portfolio of private investment entities and/or separately managed accounts managed by investment managers specialized primarily in activist related alternative investment strategies.
-The investment is valued at NAV and its redemptions must be received by the fund 95 days prior to quarter end.
+The investment is valued at NAV and its redemptions must be received by the fund 90 days prior to quarter end. - (2) Real estate fund: This fund is an open-end, diversified core real estate commingled fund that invests primarily in core institutional office, retail, industrial, and multi-family properties located throughout the U.S. The investment is valued at NAV and its redemptions must be received by the fund 10 days prior to quarter end. - (3) Hedge fund: This fund is dedicated exclusively to co-investments, which target high-conviction ideas that are catalyst-driven and/or designed to exploit market dislocations.
+The investment is valued at NAV and redemptions, which are only allowed for class A, must be received by the fund 95 days prior to quarter end. - (4) Hedge fund: This fund is open-end, diversified portfolio of private investment entities and/or separately managed accounts managed by investment managers specialized primarily in activist related alternative investment strategies.
+The investment is valued at NAV and is liquidating, therefore, no redemptions are allowed. - (5) Hedge fund: This fund seeks to generate long-term, consistent investor returns, predominantly in the form of income distributions, from direct lending and similar financing opportunities to vessel owners and operators, and other maritime businesses.
+The investment is valued at NAV and no redemptions are currently allowed.